Runsafe/CombatCooldown/README.md

 CombatCooldown
 ==============

-CombatCooldown is a simple lightweight plugin designed to engage players in combat for a specified period of time when performing PvP actions, preventing teleportation.
+CombatCooldown is a simple lightweight plugin designed to engage players in combat for a specified period of time when performing PvP actions, preventing teleporting.

 ### Important: Requires the Runsafe Minecraft Plugin Framework
 ### Current Version: 1.0